-Language immersion is encouraged at public schools by the Department of Education in Madrid who provide practical support for families in this situation including in-class translation services for minority languages at certain schools across Madrid.
+Language immersion is encouraged at public schools by the Department of Education in Madrid who provide practical support for families in this situation including in-class translation services for minority languages at online guide across Madrid.
 Regardless of whether you apply for a public or a private school, students aged between 7 and 12 who are not Spanish speakers are allowed to enrol in classes below their school age so that they have an easier transition into the education system.

 The decision about whether to try language immersion depends on several factors: how long you plan to live in Madrid; how old your child is; whether they adapt well to change and what the language of instruction has been thus far.
 Sometimes it is better to keep them in English education and enrol them for Spanish classes at specialist language schools such as LAE Kids where they will become fluent in no time without it affecting their basic primary or secondary education.

 Applying for a school place in state or state-supported school in Madrid